 Before training the network we have to make some adjustments

-Here we define the loss type we’ll use, the weight's optimizer for the neuron’s connections and the metrics we need.
+Here we define the loss type we’ll use, the weight optimizer for the neuron’s connections, and the metrics we need.

 Now is time to train the net.
-Using the fit method we indicate the inputs, outputs and the amount of iterations for the training process.
+Using the fit method we indicate the inputs, outputs, and the number of iterations for the training process.
 This is just a simple example but remember that for bigger and more complex models you’ll need more iterations and the training process will be slower.

 Let’s check the training outputs

-And, in my case, in the iteration number 107 increases the accuracy rate to 75%, 3 out of 4 and in the iteration number 169 it produces almost 100% correct results and it keeps like that ‘till the end.
-As it starts with random weights the iterations in your computer would probably be slightly different but at the end you’ll achieve the binary precision, which is 0 or 1.
+And, in my case, in iteration number 107 the accuracy rate increases to 75%, 3 out of 4, and in iteration number 169 it produces almost 100% correct results and it keeps like that ‘till the end.
+As it starts with random weights the iterations in your computer would probably be slightly different but at the end, you’ll achieve the binary precision, which is 0 or 1.

 Evaluation and prediction